HastarTara/The_Oddysey/README.md

         (https://en.wikipedia.org/wiki/List_of_tree_genera) - same deal for 'common fish names', etc. wikipedia has irregular structures... https://en.wikipedia.org/wiki/Category:Chemical_elements eg

 - ROAD PANORAMAS
   -  get emojis/accent chars working (will involving fiddling with the jekyll settings).
-Shrink the window slightly to allign with other jekyll page elements
+Shrink the window slightly to allign with other jekyll page elements - soemthing to do with the encodings utf-8, etc in GAS and githb api calls.. any place where theres sending and en/decoding....

 - COMICS
   - larger font / obvious link for TV trope